 The Itinerary above is great for a day trip to San Francisco with an evening flight out or if you need to drive home that night.

-If you’re staying overnight in San Francisco and spending 24 hours in San Francisco, I recommended adding a couple of the other experiences below.
+If you’re staying overnight in San Francisco and spending 24 hours in San Francisco, we recommend adding a couple of the other experiences below.

 It’s a wonderful ferry ride to and from Alcatraz.
 Once you reach Alcatraz, definitely do the audio tour of the prison.
 The history behind the island and the prison is fascinating.
 It’s an audio tour I didn’t get bored listening to.
 Tip: you can bring your own analog headphones.

 Tickets to Alcatraz have to be booked in advance.
-If you are making actual plans to San Francisco and know when you’ll be there, book Alcatraz as soon as possible.
+If you plan to visit San Francisco and know when you’ll be there, book Alcatraz as soon as possible, as they sell out fast.
 The tickets do include the round-trip ferry.

 Night tours are available and limited.
 You’ll have to stay overnight in San Francisco to do this tour.